-Once the boys hit seven years old, they were sent to assume the position of a Page at another castle, usually that of a fellow noble family.
+Once the boys hit seven years old, they were sent to assume the position of a page, commonly that of a fellow noble family.

 The Page was offered little to no direct reimbursement in return for his service.
-Rather, the education, combat training and other forms of learning he attained at the lord’s expense was considered a suitable and adequate reimbursement.
+Rather, the education, combat training, and other forms of learning he attained at the lord’s expense were considered a suitable and adequate reimbursement.

-In addition, the Page was provided food, shelter and clothing at the lord’s house as well.
-On rare cases when the Page went out of his way to serve the lord, the lord could offer a reward as an acknowledgement of his service.
+In addition, the Page was provided food, shelter, and clothing at the lord’s house as well.
+In rare cases when the Page went out of his way to serve the Lord, the lord could offer a reward as an acknowledgment of his service.

-A boy from a noble medieval family typically served a major lord as a Page from seven years of age to fourteen years of age.
+A boy from a noble medieval family typically served a major lord as a page from seven years of age to around the age of fourteen.